spynnaker.pyNN.utilities package

 ConfigurationException – If the recording metadata not setup correctly

-Converts a list of integers into a compact string.
+Converts a list of non-negative integers into a compact string.
 Works best if the list is sorted.

 IDs are comma separated, except when a series of IDs is sequential then the start:end is used.